If your parents have separated, they will need to decide on the arrangements for you. The main decision will be deciding where you will live.

 If there is a court order in place but you wish to change the arrangements, talk to your parents and explain your wishes.
 If you move and one of your parents is unhappy, they may be able to get you returned against your wishes.

 If you can’t sort things out with your parents to make the changes that you want, then one of your parents would need to take the matter back to court.
-If neither of your parents are willing to take the matter back to court then you should contact our Child Law Advice Service.
+If neither of your parents are willing to take the matter back to court then you can contact us via our contact form.